Aravind-Jalda/interview-prep/Azure/Azure-q&a.md

 ---

 ## 1. What is Azure?
-Azure is Microsoft’s cloud platform that provides services like compute, storage, networking, and databases. databases
+Azure is Microsoft’s cloud platform that provides services like compute, storage, networking, and databases. what

 ---